theplatypus/StripsCompression/README.md

 ### HTTP Server

 To access interface without file access issues, you need to serve it through a HTTP server.
-There are many ways to do it, including :
+There are many ways to do it, for example :

 ```bash
 # python 2.7